PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Synchronous, timed exams

-**We recommend exams to be run using a synchronous, timed configuration.** Below is an example of an assessment configured to have students taking the exam at the same time with a time limit.
+**We recommend that non-CBTF exams should be run using a synchronous, timed configuration.** Below is an example of an assessment configured to have students taking the exam at the same time with a time limit.

 This configuration is good when: